infoSystemsAnalysisDesign/BinderApplication/README.md

 # BinderApplication
-This is the branch Alex is working in to prevent nightmares with the master branch.
+This is the branch to develop sign-in/sign-up functionality